The Science of Hearing Aids

 For many years, analog hearing aids were the standard.
 These devices converted sound waves to electrical signals.
 Today, digital devices make up the majority of the hearing aid market.
 These devices convert sound waves to numerical codes, much like a computer uses binary code.
 While both types amplify sound, digital devices improve the overall sound quality for a better listening experience.
 Technological advances mean there’s minimal feedback, conversations in crowded restaurants are clearer, and you can stream audio to your hearing aids through iOS and Android phones.
 Additional accessories allow you to listen to TV audio in stereo, make hands-free calls from landline phones and much more.

 Ready to learn how a hearing aid can improve your quality of life?
-Set up an appointment with us today to help determine if a hearing aid is right for you or your loved ones.
+Consult a hearing care professional to help determine if a hearing aid is right for you or someone you love.